aws-samples/digital-asset-portfolio-tracker/README.md

-# AWS Portfolio Tracker
+# Digital Asset Portfolio Tracker

+_React web application that utilizes Amazon Managed Blockchain Query to create a digital asset portfolio tracker for Bitcoin and Ethereum._

-This repository contains the code for the AWS Portoflio web application:
+This repository contains the code for the Digital Asset Portoflio Tracker web application:

-- AWS infrastructure as code written in TypeScript with the AWS Cloud Development Kit (CDK)
+- AWS infrastructure as code written in TypeScript with the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/)
-- AWS Lambda functions written in JavaScript and/or TypeScript
-- React frontend web application written in React and TypeScript
+- Frontend web application written in React and TypeScript

-## Solution Overview

-- Amazon Managed Blockchain Query
-- Amazon Managed Blockchain Access
-- AWS Lambda
-- Amazon Cognito
-- Amazon API Gateway
-- AWS Amplify
-- AWS CDK

 ## Project folder structure